MicrosoftDocs/architecture-center/docs/data-guide/disaster-recovery/dr-for-azure-data-platform-architecture-content.md

     - Contoso SKU selection: Standard S1
     - DR Uplift options:
         - Cognitive Search can be raised to an [HA design](/azure/search/search-performance-optimization#high-availability) by using replicas across [availability zones](/azure/search/search-performance-optimization#availability-zones) and regions
-        -  [Multiple services in separate regions](/azure/search/search-performance-optimization#multiple-services-in-separate-geographic-regions) can extend this further
+        -  [Multiple services in separate regions](/azure/search/search-performance-optimization#multiple-services-in-separate-geographic-regions) can extend the resiliency further
     - Notes
         - In Cognitive Search business continuity (and disaster recovery) is achieved through multiple search services.
-        - There is [no built-in mechanism for disaster recovery](/azure/search/search-performance-optimization#disaster-recovery-and-service-outages).
-If continuous service is required in the event of a catastrophic failure, the recommendation is to have a second service in a different region and implementing a geo-replication strategy to ensure indexes are fully redundant across all services
+        - there's [no built-in mechanism for disaster recovery](/azure/search/search-performance-optimization#disaster-recovery-and-service-outages).
+If continuous service is required in the event of a catastrophic failure, the recommendation is to have a second service in a different region, and implementing a geo-replication strategy to ensure indexes are fully redundant across all services

 ## Stateful vs Stateless Components
-The speed of innovation across the Microsoft product suite and Azure, in particular, means the component set that we have used for this worked example will quickly evolve.
-In an effort to future-proof this and enable the extension of this guidance to components not explicitly covered in this document.
-This section provides some instruction based upon the coarse-grain classification of state.
+The speed of innovation across the Microsoft product suite and Azure, in particular, means the component set that we've used for this worked example will quickly evolve.
+To future-proof against providing stale guidance and enable the extension of this guidance to components not explicitly covered in this document, the section below provides some instruction based upon the coarse-grain classification of state.

-A component/service can be described as stateful if it is designed to remember preceding events or user interactions.
-Stateless means there is no record of previous interactions, and each interaction request has to be handled based entirely on information that comes with it.
+A component/service can be described as stateful if It's designed to remember preceding events or user interactions.
+Stateless means there's no record of previous interactions, and each interaction request has to be handled based entirely on information that comes with it.

 For a DR scenario that calls for redeployment:

-- Components/services which are “stateless”, i.e. Azure functions, Azure Data factory pipelines, etc. - can be redeployed from source control with at least a smoke test to validate availability before being introduced into the broader system
+- Components/services that are “stateless”, like Azure Functions and Azure Data Factory pipelines, can be redeployed from source control with at least a smoke test to validate availability before being introduced into the broader system
-- Components/services which are “stateful”, i.e. Azure SQL database, storage accounts etc. – require more attention
+- Components/services that are “stateful”, like Azure SQL database and storage accounts, require more attention
     - When procuring the component, a key decision will be the selection of the data redundancy feature.
 This is typically a trade-off between availability and durability with operating costs
     - Datastore components will also need a data backup strategy.
-In some cases, this will be covered by the data redundancy features i.e. Storage Accounts, while others will need a separate backup process i.e. SQL Databases
+In some cases, this strategy will be covered by the data redundancy features that is, Storage Accounts, while others will need a separate backup process that is, SQL Databases
-    - If required, the component can be redeployed from source control with a smoke-test to validate that it is available with the correct configuration
+    - If necessary, the component can be redeployed from source control with a smoke-test to validate that It's available with the correct configuration
     - A redeployed component containing a dataset must have its dataset rehydrated.
-This can be accomplished through data redundancy (when available) or a backup dataset.
+Rehydration can be accomplished through data redundancy (when available) or a backup dataset.
 When rehydration has been completed, it must be validated for completeness.
         - Depending on the nature of the backup process, the backup datasets may require validation before being applied.
 Backup process corruption/error may result in earlier backup being used in place of the latest available
     - Any delta between component date/timestamp and the current date should be addressed by re-executing or replaying the data ingestion processes from that point forward
     - Once the component dataset is up to date, the component can be introduced into the broader system